 Give indoor training a try

-Training indoors using applications such as Zwift can greatly assist your adherence to these workouts and ensure that you keep the slow sessions at the pace they are supposed to be.
+Indoor cycling using applications such as Zwift can greatly assist your adherence to these workouts and ensure that you keep the slow sessions at the pace they are supposed to be.
 It will help you avoid being suckered into a group race day on what was supposed to be an easy spin.
-These can be done using a smart trainer or a smart bike.
+These can be done using a turbo trainer or a smart bike.